TheCandidStartup/TheCandidStartup.github.io/_drafts/serverless-or-not.md

 {% include candid-image.html src="/assets/images/serverless-cost-model.svg" alt="Serverless Cost Model" %}

 A truly serverless service will have zero cost when under zero load.
 If there are dedicated servers you need a minimum number running at all times waiting for incoming requests.
-If you care about availability and fault tolerance the minimum will be more than one.
+If you care about availability and fault tolerance, the minimum will be more than one.

 A truly serverless service will have costs that scale linearly with increasing load.
 If there are dedicated servers there will be step changes in cost as the number of instances is scaled up to meet demand.